Elizabeth of York: Death and aftermath

-In 1502, Elizabeth of York became pregnant once more and spent her confinement period in the Tower of London.
+In 1502, Elizabeth became pregnant once more and spent her confinement period in the Tower of London.
 Her embroiderer Robynet made her a new rich bed with curtains decorated with clouds and roses.
 On 2 February 1503, she gave birth to a daughter, Katherine, who died a few days later.
-Succumbing to a postpartum infection, Elizabeth of York died on 11 February, her 37th birthday.
+Succumbing to a postpartum infection, Elizabeth died on 11 February, her 37th birthday.
 Her family seems to have been devastated by her death and mourned her deeply.
 According to one biographer, the death of Elizabeth "broke the heart" of her husband and "shattered him".
 Another account says that Henry Tudor "privily departed to a solitary place and would no man should resort unto him".
 Within a little over two years, King Henry VII had lost his eldest son, his wife, his baby daughter, and found himself having to honour the Treaty of Perpetual Peace by sending his eldest daughter, Margaret, to Scotland.

 Tomb effigies of Elizabeth of York and Henry VII by Pietro Torrigiano, Westminster Abbey.

 In 2012, the Vaux Passional, an illuminated manuscript that was once the property of Henry VII, was rediscovered in the National Library of Wales.
 It depicts the aftermath of Elizabeth's death vividly.
 Henry VII is shown receiving the book containing the manuscript in mourning robes with a doleful expression on his face.
 In the background, behind their father, are the late queen's daughters, Mary and Margaret, in black veils.
 The red head of 11-year-old Prince Henry is shown weeping into the sheets of his mother's empty bed.

 Henry VII entertained thoughts of remarriage to renew the alliance with Spain—Joanna, Dowager Queen of Naples (daughter of Ferdinand I of Naples), Joanna, Queen of Castile (daughter of Ferdinand and Isabella), and Margaret, Dowager Duchess of Savoy (sister-in-law of Joanna of Castile), were all considered —but he died a widower in 1509.
 On each anniversary of her death, he decreed that a requiem mass be sung, the bells be tolled, and 100 candles be lit in her honour.
 Henry also continued to employ her minstrels each New Year.

 Henry VII's reputation for miserliness became worse after Elizabeth's death.
-He was buried with Elizabeth of York under their effigies in his Westminster Abbey chapel.
+He was buried with Elizabeth under their effigies in his Westminster Abbey chapel.
 Her tomb was opened in the 19th century and the wood casing of her lead coffin was found to have been removed to create space for the interment of her great-great-grandson James VI and I.